AlexandreBelling/go-boojum/README.md

 ![Aggregation Circuits](./docs/aggregation_circuits.png)

-Both circuits represents the following predicate: "I have a run a zk-snark verifier algorithm on 2 proofs, vk and primary inputs and their output was 1 in both".
-This will work for any circuits with a primary input of length 1 but this is however not a practical issue.
-Given a snark friendly CRH, we can always convert a multi-primary-input circuit into a single-primary-input by passing the primary inputs as auxilliary and adding the following constraint :
+Both circuits represents the following predicate: "I have run a ZK-SNARK verifier algorithm on 2 given triplets (proofs, vk and primary inputs) and their output was 1 in both".
+This will work only for any circuits with a primary input of length 1 but this is however not a practical issue : given a snark friendly cryptographic hash function, we can always convert a multi-primary-input circuit into a single-primary-input by passing the primary inputs as auxilliary and adding the following constraint :

     Primary = Hash(Auxilliary)